The things we do...

 For details of our current programme see our Newsletter section.

 FoCP have a number of ways in which you can contribute to maintaining the park as the lovely place it is.
-Dead-heading, gardening and litter picking groups meet regularly during the summer.
+Our gardening volunteers meet regularly during the summer.
 The Food and Drink Festival and Christmas Wreath sale are annual events that rely on the support of members to be successful.

 Volunteering is an opportunity to enjoy the park, working in company with other members to do something useful, and to have the satisfaction of seeing that your efforts have been worthwhile.
 Come and join us.
 Go to What's On or our Newsletter to find out when and where.